CAVEconnectome/PyChunkedGraph/src/pychunkedgraph/Readme.md

 ```
 root_id = cg.get_root(atomic_id, time_stamp=time_stamp, is_cg_id=False)
 ```
 To get the most recent data `time_stamp` should be set to `None` (default option).
-Otherwise, use the `time` package to create an `int`  representing the time of the desired checkpoint.
+Otherwise, use the `datetime` package to create a date representing the time of the desired checkpoint.
 There is a discrepancy between the ids used in neuroglancer which correspond to the ones in the region graph and the ids used in the ChunkedGraph.
 The ChunkedGraph is able to map these ids onto each other.

 The user has to specificy whether the given id is from the region graph (`is_cg_id=False`, default option) or from the ChunkedGraph (`is_cg_id=True`).
 Mapping the region graph id to the chunked graph id (`is_cg_id=False`) incurs an additional read from the database.